antarctica/lantern/docs/architecture.md

 See the [Outputs](/docs/outputs.md) docs for information about the content within a site.

 See the [Static site](/docs/site.md) docs for information about the site structure, templates, styles, scripts, etc.

+See the [Checks](/docs/monitoring.md#site-checks) docs for information about the checks generated for a site.

 ## Stores